ycbai/daikon/README.md

 ## Contents

-This repository contains the source files of shared libraries for all products. it contains :
+This repository contains the source files of shared libraries for all products.
+It contains:
-* daikon : the core library with a restricted set of depenencies.
+* daikon: The core library with a restricted set of dependencies.
-* daikon-spring : spring specific classes that can be shaed by projects.
+* daikon-spring: Spring specific classes that can be shared by projects.

 ## Support

-You can ask for help on our [Forum](http://www.talend.com/services/global-technical-support).
+You can ask for help on our [forum](http://www.talend.com/services/global-technical-support).

 ## Contributing

 We welcome contributions of all kinds from anyone.

-Using the bug tracker [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.
+Using the [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.

 Feel free to share your Talend components on [Talend Exchange](http://www.talendforge.org/exchange).

-For code formatting, please use the configuration file and setup for eclipse or intelliJ that you find here : https://github.com/Talend/tools/tree/tools-java-formatter/0.1.0/tools-java-formatter
+For code formatting, please use the configuration file and setup for Eclipse or IntelliJ that you find here : https://github.com/Talend/tools/tree/tools-java-formatter/0.1.0/tools-java-formatter

 ## License